AchrafKassioui/Learning-iOS-Dev/README.md

 *19 November 2023*

 String interpolation is the way you inject a value of some type into a placeholder that expects a string type.
-It's the fancy name for calling this common operation:
+It's the fancy name for this common operation:

 ```Swift
 var myVariable: Int = 10